astronomer/docs/astro/set-up-data-lineage.md

 ### Verify

 After you run a DAG with the SnowflakeOperator, open the **Lineage** tab in the Cloud UI and go to the **Graph** page.
 The task using the SnowflakeOperator should appear as a run connected to a dataset.
 Click the dataset to view:

 - The time that Snowflake was accessed.
-- Tables that were accessed by upstream/ downstream tasks.
+- Tables that were accessed by upstream or downstream tasks.
 - The name and description for each column in the dataset.
 - Data quality checks for the accessed tables.
 Data quality checks require integrating Great Expectations with OpenLineage and Airflow.
 See [Integrate with Great Expectations](#integrate-with-great-expectations) and [Orchestrate Great Expectations with Airflow](https://docs.astronomer.io/learn/airflow-great-expectations#docusaurus_skipToContent_fallback).

 ## Make source code visible for Airflow operators

 Because Workspace permissions are not yet applied to the **Lineage** tab, viewing source code for [supported Airflow operators](data-lineage-support-and-compatibility.md#supported-airflow-operators) is off by default.
 If you want users across Workspaces to be able to view source code for Airflow tasks in a given Deployment, create an [environment variable](environment-variables.md) in the Deployment with a key of `OPENLINEAGE_AIRFLOW_DISABLE_SOURCE_CODE` and a value of `False`.
 Astronomer recommends enabling this feature only for Deployments with non-sensitive code and workflows.